pspete/psPAS/docs/collections/_commands/New-PASDiscoveredAccountObject.md

 PS C:\> Test-PASDiscoveredLocalAccount -accounts $accounts
 ```

-Uses New-PASDiscoveredAccountObject to build an array of correctly structured account objects, and checks for the existence of all of them in a single request.
+Builds an array of discovered account objects and checks the existence of all of them in a single request.

 ## PARAMETERS